SAP-samples/hana-xsa-live-reporting/README.md

 4. Right-click on the `db` folder and choose **Build**.
 After a successful build, the models can be executed.

 ### Using Smart Data Integration
+The integration requires the publication of ODP extractors from the ABAP system using the ABAP adapter in Smart Data Integration.
+The Calculation Views will be deployed in an HDI container and the virtual tables will access a remote source.
+The remote source is accessed in the same way as a plain or replicated schema.
+Further context about this process is provided in this [blog post](https://blogs.sap.com/2019/02/23/smart-data-integration-cross-container-access-and-the-sap-hana-service/).

 1. Check these instructions to set up the SAP HANA Service and connect through SAP Web IDE Full Stack: [Get Started with SAP Cloud Platform, SAP HANA Service](https://developers.sap.com/mission.haas-get-started.html)
 2. Install the Data Provisioing Agent in the source ABAP system
 3. Connect the Data Provisioning Agent to the SAP HANA System.
 For the SAP HANA Service in Cloud Foundry, use JDBC: Web Sockets  as in [Step 3 in this tutorial](https://developers.sap.com/tutorials/haas-dm-connect-sdi.html#7528fa4a-b1c9-4113-9323-006da3688291).